 - Excellent lateral stiffness to drive any skis

 - DIN soles are a pretty slippery on wet surfaces

 - Swappable soles may be unnecessary

 - Not as warm as they should be — a half day in single digits resulted in very cold toes

-Burly indeed, the Garmont Delirium takes the cake as the burliest touring boots I’ve tested.
+Garmont Scott Delirium takes the cake as the burliest touring boots I’ve tested.
 They are also super-versatile and should be considered as the “one boot to rule them all”.
 If you insist on stiff, capable boots and can only choose one pair for all your skiing needs, the Delirium is a phenomenal choice that will work with any binding platform on the market.

 Buy Now: Visit Backcountry.com